tdalbertson/100-days-of-code/log.md

 **Thoughts** Jumped back on Python today and have been completing the function practice problems for a Udemy course I am taking and went over lists again with Team Treehouse's Python Course.

+### Day 21: November 10th, 2020

+**Today's Progress**: Python Challenges Continued

+**Thoughts** Continued working on the function challenges from a Udemy course I'm taking.
+I had to reference the solutions video for a few of them but was able to solve most of them on my own.
+I was even able to solve one of the challange problems in a completely different way than the solutions video!

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)